Common name: Japanese Walnut, Heartnut

 Synonyms: Juglans ailanthifolia APNI*

 Distribution and occurrence: Cultivated as an ornamental tree; one cultivar ('Heartnut') cultivated for its edible nuts.
-Recorded once as naturalising at Mount Irvine in the Blue Mountains.
+Recorded once as naturalising at Mount Irvine in the Blue Mountains and near Port Macquarie.
+Also naturalized in New Zealand.
 Native to Japan.

-The specific epithet is sometimes misspelled as 'ailanthifolia'.
+The specific epithet 'ailantifolia' alludes to similarity with the leaves of Ailanthus altissima (Tree of Heaven).
+It is sometimes misspelled as 'ailanthifolia'.

 APNI* Provides a link to the Australian Plant Name Index (hosted by the Australian National Botanic Gardens) for comprehensive bibliographic data